Antoine Thomson d'Abbadie: Science and explorations

 In 1835, the French Academy commissioned Antoine d’Abbadie to undertake a scientific mission to Brazil.
 The findings of this expedition were later published in 1873 (Note: The date of the trip to Brazil is stated as 1836 by some sources.) under the title Observations relatives à la physique du globe faites au Brésil et en Éthiopie.
 In November 1836, he embarked on the frigate L'Andromède, accompanied by Louis-Napoléon Bonaparte, who was then in exile following the failed Strasbourg uprising.

 Having successfully completed his assignment in Brazil, Antoine hastened to Cairo in 1837 to join his younger brother, Arnaud, who awaited him there.
 The two young explorers, aged 26 and 21, subsequently embarked on an expedition that would keep them in Ethiopia for nearly 12 years.

 In February 1838, the d’Abbadie brothers landed at Massawa.
-They traveled extensively throughout Ethiopia, reaching as far south as the Kingdom of Kaffa.
+They travelled extensively throughout Ethiopia, reaching as far south as the Kingdom of Kaffa.
 Often journeying together but occasionally venturing separately, their explorations encompassed scientific research and political engagement.
 Antoine, in particular, immersed himself in local political dynamics, advocating for French interests and supporting Catholic missionary efforts.

 At the beginning of the 19th century, Protestant missions began to be established in Ethiopia.

-Father Sapeto, a Vincentian from the Syrian mission, joined Antoine and Arnauld d'Abbadie in Cairo in 1837.
+Father Sapeto, a Vincentian from the Syrian mission, joined Antoine and Arnaud d'Abbadie in Cairo in 1837.
 He wanted to become a missionary in Ethiopia and perhaps found a Catholic mission or die a martyr.
-He traveled from Massawa to Adwa with Arnauld d'Abbadie, and following Arnauld's advice, obtained permission from a religious tribunal to remain in Adwa to learn the language and customs of the country.
+He travelled from Massawa to Adwa with Arnaud d'Abbadie, and following Arnaud's advice, obtained permission from a religious tribunal to remain in Adwa to learn the language and customs of the country.

-When Antoine d'Abbadie returned to Europe in July 1837, Father Sapeto gave him letters to Cardinal Fransoni, Prefect of the Congregation for the Evangelization of Peoples, requesting the Vatican's help in establishing his mission.
+When Antoine d'Abbadie returned to Europe in July 1837, Father Sapeto gave him letters to Cardinal Fransoni, Prefect of the Congregation for the Evangelisation of Peoples, requesting the Vatican's help in establishing his mission.
 The Vincentians Justin de Jacobis and Montuoro joined Father Sapeto; the Vincentian mission was founded.